matthid/Yaaf.GameMediaManager/Readme.md

 ## Using

+Read the Wiki:
+https://github.com/matthid/Yaaf.WirePlugin/wiki

-Download the binaries or build yourself and then copy the files to C:\Users\_\AppData\Local\ESL Wire Game Client\plugins\Yaaf.WirePlugin.
+Download the binaries and double click or build yourself and then copy the files to C:\Users\_\AppData\Local\ESL Wire Game Client\plugins\Yaaf.WirePlugin.
 Restart Wire.
 Make sure to install all dependencies (see above).

-Read the Wiki:
-https://github.com/matthid/Yaaf.WirePlugin/wiki

 ## Contributing